 The 250 mm position (from the bottom) for the rear axle is chosen because it allows ample room for bottom bracket height adjustment for all conventional frame geometries, but keeps the bottom bracket low for designs with long integrated seat posts.

 Why an orthogonal configuration?

 The seat tube and head tube do not have to be parallel to each other.
 The profiles can be fastened at an angle either using the same 45 GD angles or with clamps (called Cross connector) from the same supplier.
-See previous link to understand how the head tube angle can be made to differ from the seat tube angle.
+This is made easy in the newer version of The Jig from ideas2cycles.
 However, in most cases the orthogonal layout is sufficient and simpler to assemble because it requires no angle measurements, which can be cumbersome.
 Keeping everything square is far easier.
 It does require some calculations, but at least they are exact.
 The result is two coordinate systems: global and local.
 The global is the jig's coordinate where everything is orthogonal.
-The local coordinate is that of the frame, which can have tubes in any direction and the horizontal is defined by the ground.
+The local coordinate is that of the frame, which can have tubes in any direction and the horizontal is defined by the ground when the bicycle is standing on its wheels.
 In the end, however, it comes down to getting the four points (head tube, seat tube, bottom bracket and rear axle) correctly positioned relative to each other.
 Frame geometry is traditionally thought of in the local coordinate, but the fittings can only be moved in the global coordinates.
 Therefore a transformation has to be made.

 How is the coordinate transformation made?

 The second picture shows the jig in its own (global) coordinate system.
 The blue triangle represents the known values of the frame (local coordinate):

 CS = Chain stay length

 Effective CS (CSeff) = Chain stay length parallel to the ground (horizontal)

 ST = Seat tube angle relative to the horizontal.